-We are sorry to hear you have gone through or are experiencing a relationship breakdown.
-When it comes to your pension we are here to help you, and there are several technical things to know.
+We're sorry to hear you have gone through or are going through a relationship breakdown.
+When it comes to your pension, we're here to help you, and there are several technical things you need to know.

-It is very important to note that not every separation or divorce results in a member's pension being divided.
-The two of you can agree that other assets of equal value can cover anything owed, or you both might agree not to divide anything at all, which would leave your LAPP pension unaffected.
+It's very important to know that not every separation or divorce results in a member's pension being divided.
+The two of you can agree that other assets can cover anything owed, or you both might agree not to divide anything at all, which would leave your LAPP pension unaffected.

 If you have a pension partner and are facing a relationship breakdown, an important first step is determining the value of your pension.
 A Total Entitlement Estimate is a statement of the value of your LAPP pension benefit at the time the relationship breaks down and can be requested from us in writing.